schuam/dms/README.md

 # dms (dmenu scripts)

 This repo contains my [dmenu](https://tools.suckless.org/dmenu/) scripts.
-So far, one is written in bash (there might be more in the future), all the rest is written in python.
+Some scripts are written in `bash`, some in `python`.
 For the pythons scipts, I have written a nice little wrapper that makes it easy to write new scripts.
-I started this repo for that wrapper and the other python scripts, but at some point I needed a script that didn't fit into the shema that the wrapper was designed for.
+I started this repo for this wrapper and the other python scripts, but at some point I needed a script that didn't fit into the shema that the wrapper was designed for.
 I still wanted to keep all my dmenu scripts in one place.
-Therefore, there are not only python scripts, but also (a) bash script(s) in this repo.
+Therefore, there are not only python scripts, but also bash scripts in this repo.

-The rest of this README file talks about the pythons wrapper/scripts.
-The bash script is so simple, it does need further explanations.
+The rest of this README file talks about the python wrapper/scripts.
+The bash scripts are so simple, that they don't need further explanations.

 ## Background

-A little while ago I came across dmenu and started using it as my default application launcher.
-But actually you can do more with it than just launching programs.
-It's actually a 'dynamic menu' which allows you to present a prompt to the user and let them select an option from a list of choices.
+A little while ago I came across `dmenu` and started using it as my default application launcher.
+But actually you can do a lot more with it than just launching programs.
+It's actually a "dynamic menu" which allows you to present a prompt to the user and let them select an option from a list of choices.
 Once the user has made a decision, some action depending on the users decision can be triggered.
 In order to realize such a menu, you have to write a dmenu script.

-While I liked the idea and what you could do with dmenu, I didn't like to write my dmenu scripts in bash, which seems to be what most people do.
-Of course bash is a good solution to do that, it's just that my bash skills are very limited and I just hate the syntax of bash.
-I wanted a way to be able to easily define a prompt, the available options to chose from, and the different actions that should be taken.
+While I liked the idea and what you could do with `dmenu`, I didn't want to write "complicated" scripts to use it.
+I wanted a way to be able to easily define a prompt, the available options to chose from, and the different actions that should be taken depending on the selected option.

 ## Solution

-I wrote a simple wrapper around dmenu in python.
+I wrote a simple wrapper around `dmenu` in `python`.
 You can check it out [here](./src/python/dmenu_wrapper.py).
 It contains a function with three
 arguments: